JABP1994/ZMI-materiala/README.md

 # ZMI-materiala
 In this repository you may find the material I have elaborated for the course Numerical Methods I of the University of the Basque Country UPV/EHU.
 For the moment it is in Basque, but I will translate to other languages eventually.

 Hemen aurkituko duzue Euskal Unibertsitateko Zenbakizko Metodoko I irakasgairako prestatu dudan materiala.
-Oraingoz euskera dago, baina noizbait itzuliko dut erderara:
+Oraingoz euskeraz dago, baina noizbait itzuliko dut erdarara:

 1. Teoriako diapositibak https://github.com/JABP1994/ZMI-materiala/tree/Teoriako-diapositibak estekan aurki daitezke.